Wouter1/EMU-driver/README.md

 OSX driver for Creative Labs EMU USB

 * Tested on Mavericks and Yosemite.
-On El Capitan, midi and playback works, but recording is only available with 35 ms latency if you use the workaround for an Apple bug described here https://github.com/Wouter1/EMU-driver/issues/65
+On El Capitan, midi and playback works, but recording is only available with 35 ms latency.
 * All sample rates are supported both for record and playback: 44.1, 48, 88.2, 96, 176.4 and 192 kHz
 * I can only test on EMU0404 USB as I have no other EMU devices.
 But users reported it works also on EMU0204 and Tracker Pre USB.
 * Midi support.